The History of Maggs Bros.

 Ernest Maggs bidding at auction

 At the same time as maintaining the London offices the firm also had a branch in Paris from 1925 until the 1950’s (interrupted by the forced removal of much of the stock to Germany in 1940), first at the fashionable 130 Boulevard Haussman and later at 93-95 Rue de la Boëtie, overseen by Dr. Maurice Ettinghausen (1883-1974), one of the great bookseller/scholars of his or any age.
-It was Ettinghausen and Ernest Maggs who pulled off the greatest bookselling coup of the era, when in 1932 they successfully negotiated with the government of Russia to acquire not only a Gutenberg Bible, the first printed book of circa 1455, which they sold by telegram to the Swiss collector Martin Bodmer.
-Maggs have thus handled two Gutenberg Bibles in their history, the one described above and the Dyson Perrins copy of Volume I (Genesis-Psalms) which they bought at auction in 1947 for a record price for a printed book of £22,000, on behalf of Philip Frere, and resold it in October 1950 for $70,000 to Mrs. Estelle Doheny, a Papal Countess, of California; this latter copy, now at Keio University, is the only one in Japan.
+It was Ettinghausen and Ernest Maggs who pulled off the greatest bookselling coup of the era, which began in 1932 with the purchase from the government of Russia of a Gutenberg Bible, the first printed book of circa 1455, which they sold by telegram to the Swiss collector Martin Bodmer.
+Maggs have thus handled two Gutenberg Bibles in their history, the one described above and the Dyson Perrins copy of Volume I (Genesis-Psalms) which they bought at auction in 1947 for a record price for a printed book of £22,000, on behalf of Philip Frere.
+They resold it in October 1950 for $70,000 to Mrs. Estelle Doheny, a Papal Countess, of California; this latter copy, now at Keio University, is the only one in Japan.

 The 1920s and 30s: A turning point